 Doctors sometimes diagnose advanced eye disease and have to give the news that vision loss has become a part of one’s life.
 However, what happens to each patient after such news has been received is too often left to that patient alone.
 The motivation with low vision therapy is to guide and assist people as they live their life each day with reduced sight and help them to adjust to their new world.

-A patient’s general eye doctor is usually the first contact one has learning of their sever visual loss.
-It is then necessary to refer that patient to an appropriate low vision specialist to make sure that additional time is provided, all questions answered and a clear plan is set for for rehabilitation.
-This is our priority here for complete care of our patients.
+A patient’s general eye doctor is usually the first contact one has learned of their severe visual loss.
+It is then necessary to refer that patient to an appropriate low vision specialist to make sure that additional time is provided, all questions answered and a clear plan is set for rehabilitation.
+This is our priority here for the complete care of our patients.

 What does a low vision exam involve?